Add multiple schemas per data source connection

 We’re able to pull multiple schemas for new Redshift, BigQuery, Snowflake, Athena and PostgreSQL sources.
 For other data sources, you currently can only have one schema per data source connection in Chartio, so you’d need to add any additional schemas as separate data sources.

 If your data source can’t pull in multiple schemas, you can create custom tables that pull from tables in your other schema(s).
-Custom tables allow you to write SQL that Chartio inserts directly into Interactive Mode queries.
+Custom tables allow you to write SQL that Chartio inserts directly into Visual Mode queries.
 So, you can create a custom table with the following SQL (replacing

 select * from schema_name.table_name